MukitCSTE/UVicSENG360Labs/lab05/index.md

 **Question 4:** What is the cipher achieved between the Lab machine you are using and the following servers: [www.uvic.ca](https://www.uvic.ca), [www.gmail.com](https://www.gmail.com), and [facebook.com](https://facebook.com).

 The cipher is "encoded".
 See [https://www.openssl.org/docs/manmaster/apps/ciphers.html](https://www.openssl.org/docs/manmaster/apps/ciphers.html) for details.
 The cipher reported is an abbreviation (see bottom of page for the full name).
 Each section of the cipher documents one part of it.
-At the very least it has two parts.
-From the right: first is the MAC, then the block cipher or stream cipher used and its blocking mode (if applicable).
+At the very least it has two parts. **From the right:** first is the [Message Authentication Code (MAC)](https://en.wikipedia.org/wiki/Message_authentication_code), then the block cipher or stream cipher used and its blocking mode (if applicable).
 Then it comes the authentication method, and finally, the key exchange algorithm.

 **Question 5:** For each of the three servers from Question 4, decode the cipher method into each of its sections.